SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 Those 4 sets of 20x/1x channels are an exact copy of the channels on the ATtiny26 - the older version of these parts - with the same ADMUX values so that code and hardware could be directly copied.
 These do not support the GSEL for 8x or 32x gain.
 These are not "reversible" (meaning that if you guessed wrong about which was higher, all you could do is use the ADC in "bipolar input mode", which costs 1 bit of resolution).
 Then two of those "trios" of pins are available in both directions with GSEL: ADC0/ADC1/ADC2 and ADC4/ADC5/ADC6, and finally, ADC0-ADC0 is available with all gain options, and each of the other channels involved in the "second half" of the differential ADC are supported with 20x/32x gain.
 Since pairings and gain options available on the "first half" involving ADC1 and ADC5 are also available in the "second half" with additional functionality It is enough to make one wonder what the intent of the design was.
 Do they use the same pathways in the chip, or do you get different offsets when you, say measure ADC1 against itself using channel 0x0D (DIFF_A1_A1_20XA), vs channel 0x3A w/GSEL=0 (DIFF_A1_A1_20X)?
 If they use different pathways, then why did they choose to have two options to measure those 10 pairs - why not use those to support gain selection on more pins?
 If not - well, I guess it hangs together, they didn't want to add more mux channels and figured what they had was enough (I'm inclined to agree - this ADC is a beast for it's time).
 #### ADC Differential Pair Matrix
-**bold** indicates that an option has all gain options available. *italic* indicates only 20x/32x gain, and no text styling indicates that only 1x and 20x are available
+* **bold** indicates that an option has all gain options available.
+* *italic* indicates only 20x/32x gain
+* Unstyled text indicates that only 1x and 20x are available
 |  N\P  |   0   |   1   |   2   |   3   |   4   |   5   |   6   |   8   |   9   |  10   |
 |-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|
 |   0   | **X** | **X** | **X** |       |       |       |       |       |       |       |